You have just finished your real-time quantitative reverse transcription PCR or RT-qPCR experiment. Now what? How do you analyze your data?

 For instance, if you have an experiment with susceptible and resistant plants to high temperature, and you want to understand which genes are involved in the resistance to high temperature, a way to do this is by calculating the gene expression of a target gene of plants under high temperature compared to a control treatment.

-Some of the applications where relative quantification is valuable include comparative expression of several genes, developmental biology, and diagnostic research (health/sick).
+Some of the applications where relative quantification is valuable include comparative expression of several genes, developmental biology, and diagnostic research (healthy/sick).

 Between the two quantification methods, relative quantification is the more popular method used.
 Therefore, we will focus on this method throughout the article.